 All dogs shake their heads from time to time, but when head shaking becomes excessive, it can be alarming.
-Most dogs will shake to relieve a mild itch or irritation; however, if head shaking persists, it is a cause for concern.
+Most dogs will shake to relieve minor itches or irritation; however, if head shaking persists, it’s a cause for concern.

-If your pup is shaking their head too much, they are likely experiencing a problem with their ears, and it may be time for a trip to the veterinarian.
-If left untreated, conditions that cause your dog to shake their head may result in deafness, ear drum rupture, further infection and injury, or illnesses.
+If your pup is shaking their head too much, they’re likely having a problem with their ears, and it may be time for a trip to the veterinarian.
+If left untreated, conditions that cause your dog to shake their head may lead to deafness, ear drum rupture, further infection and injury, or illnesses.

 Here’s what your dog’s head shaking can mean, and what you can do about it.